Vitor6278/Vitor6278/README.md

 ###

 <p align="left">Hello!
-My name is Vitor Tavares, I'm 22 years old, and I'm a student of Systems Analysis and Development and a student at Cubos Academy!
-Currently, my focus is on Back-end development with C# and Node.js, and I have a basic understanding of Front-end as well.
-My repositories contain my initial projects and programs, documenting my journey in the Dev world!</p>
+My name is Vitor Tavares and I'm 22 years old.
+I'm studying Systems Analysis and Development and am a student at Cubos Academy!
+Currently, my focus is on Back-end development with C# and Node.js, and I also have a basic understanding in Front-end.
+My repositories contain my initial projects and programs, documenting my journey in the Dev World!</p>

 ###